opengeospatial/developer-website/README.md

 `git submodule foreach git pull origin gh-pages`

-The sponsoring page was installed using `git subtree`.
-Do not update it directly!
-Do the changes on the [source repository](https://github.com/doublebyte1/sponsoring.git) first and update it with:
+The sponsoring page was installed using `git subtree`. **Do not attempt to update it directly!** Do the changes on the [source repository](https://github.com/doublebyte1/sponsoring.git) first and update it with:

 `git subtree pull --prefix sprints/sponsoring https://github.com/doublebyte1/sponsoring.git gh-pages --squash`